Sunday, April 8, 2012

 Do you have a “shy” child?
 I have two!
-Both my son and daughter come by their shyness honestly because neither one of their parents could be called extroverted.
-In fact, learning to overcome my inherently shy personality in order to stand up in front of large classes of undergraduates required years of patience and practice.
+Both my son and daughter come by their shyness honestly because neither one of their parents could be called extroverted!
+In fact, learning to overcome my inherently introverted personality in order to stand up in front of large classes of undergraduates required years of patience and practice.

 Oh dear!
 Even in this opening paragraph I’ve fallen victim to a reaction to shyness typical of Western culture.
 Because Western cultures tend to value assertiveness and sociability, parents of shy children often worry that their child is at a disadvantage.
 If you find yourself in this category, it may help you deal with your anxiety to realize that being shy usually comes with some very nice side benefits.
 In fact, the human race probably wouldn’t still be here were it not for the talents that shy people tend to development.
 Here are some examples:

-· Shy Child Tend to be Natural Empathizers: Because they are keen observers and know all too well what it is like to suffer, shy children often develop greater empathy for others than their comparably aged peers.
+Shy Children Tend to be Natural Empathizers: Because they are keen observers and know all too well what it is like to suffer, shy children often develop greater empathy for others than their comparably aged peers.

-· Shy Child Tend to be Good Imaginers: Because they spend more time on their own, shy children often create inner worlds of great richness.
+Shy Children Tend to be Good Imaginers: Because they spend more time on their own, shy children often create inner worlds of great richness.
 And having a vivid and creative imagination can be enormously useful, helping them excel in many fields.

-· Shy Child Tend to be Loyal Friends: Because they sometimes have trouble making friends, once they have one, shy children are incredibly loyal.
+Shy Children Tend to be Loyal Friends: Because they sometimes have trouble making friends, once they have one, shy children are incredibly loyal.
 They understand how precious a good friend truly is and go to great lengths to be the very best friend they can be.

 So, the next time you begin to worry about your “shy” child, remember that being shy isn’t the huge disadvantage that it’s sometimes made out to be.
 There are, in fact, many silver linings to be treasured!